wp-plugins/sf-adminbar-tools/readme.txt

 == Frequently Asked Questions ==

 None, yet.
-Check out [my blog post](http://www.screenfeed.fr/sf-abt2/) for more infos or tips (sorry guys, it's in French, but feel free to leave a comment in English if you need help).
+Check out [the plugin page on my blog](http://www.screenfeed.fr/plugin-wp/sf-admin-bar-tools/) for more infos or tips (sorry guys, it's in French, but feel free to leave a comment in English if you need help).

 == Screenshots ==

-1. The admin bar item displaying the number of queries in your page and the amount of time to generate the page.
-2. The admin bar retracted.
-3. The dropdown with coworking enabled.
-4. The admin bar in front-end on a small screen.
-5. The hooks dropdowns.
-6. Coworking: browse the files and indicate you're editing it.
+1. Admin side: list the most important hooks "before headers".
+2. Admin side: click a hook, you're ready to copy/paste.
+3. Front side: see the <code>WP_Query</code> object value.
+4. Front side: see the template and list all template parts used in the current page.
+5. By the way, WooCommerce templates are also listed.
+6. The settings in your profile page.

 == Changelog ==

+= 3.0 =
+* 2015/03/30
+* Two years without any update: it's time to rebuild everything from the ground with unicorns and kittens!
+* The main focus of this release is to repair broken things and remove obsolete features.
+It's a major rewrite.
+* New: in front-end, list the template and all template parts used in the current page.
+Compatible with WooCommerce.
+* New: if WP SEO is installed, you can remove all its columns et metaboxes (they bore me).
+* New: if WPML is installed, you will have a link to the "hidden tools" (dangerous weapons that will blow up your site if you don't know what you do (　ﾟДﾟ)＜!!).
+* Removed: the admin bar can no longer be shrinked.
+* Removed: coworking feature.
+Did somebody use it?
+It was a big mess for only this "tiny" thing.
+* Changed: the settings are in your profile page.
+Some of them are now user preferences.
+* Improved: more hooks listed in the admin area.
+* Improved: display the number of times the hooks are hit (for real this time).
+* Improved: hook code selection.
+* Improved: the "disable auto-save" feature now works with new WordPress releases.
+It also removes auto-lock, auth-check ("XXX is currently editing this post"), and all the things related to Heartbeat.
+* Todo: meh.

 = 2.1.1 =
 * 2013/01/26